AdobeDocs/experience-platform.en/help/rtcdp/destinations/tradedesk-destination.md

    * **[!UICONTROL Account ID]**: enter your [!DNL Trade Desk] [!UICONTROL Account ID].
    * **[!UICONTROL Client Secret]**: the [!DNL clientSecret] parameter used in the [!DNL OAuth2] client credentials.
    * **[!UICONTROL Server Location]**: ask your Trade Desk representative which regional server you should use.
    * **[!UICONTROL Marketing use case]**: Marketing use cases indicate the intent for which data will be exported to the destination.
 You can select from Adobe-defined marketing use cases or you can create your own marketing use case.
-For more information about marketing use cases, see the [Data Governance in Real-time CDP](../privacy/data-governance-overview.md#destinations) page.
+For more information about marketing use cases, see the [Data Governance in Adobe Experience Platform](../privacy/data-governance-overview.md#destinations) page.
 For information about the individual Adobe-defined marketing use cases, see the [Data usage policies overview](../../data-governance/policies/overview.md#core-actions).

     ![The Trade Desk Authentication Step](assets/tradedesk-destination-authentication.png)